ansible/ansible/docs/docsite/rst/network_debug_troubleshooting.rst

    export ANSIBLE_PARAMIKO_LOOK_FOR_KEYS=False

-Or to make this a permanent change add the following to your ``ansible.cfg``
+To make this a permanent change, add the following to your ``ansible.cfg``

 .. code-block:: ini